GoMyCode-nextGen/javascript-conditional/README.md

-# Boolean, Operators and Conditionals Exercises
+# Boolean, Booleans and Conditionals Exercises
 ## Basic Requirements
 1.Write a function called returnTrue that takes no parameters and returns true when invoked.
 ```js